jrfnl/clearPHP/rules/no-unnecessary-conversion.md

 ```

-Typecasting will be useful as security feature, to ensure a value is of a requested type.
-It will not help performances.
+Typecasting can be useful as security feature, to ensure a value is of a requested type.
+It will not help performance.

 ## Rule Details